-The primary construction phase ecological impact of the proposed development would be permanent loss of all Low, Medium and High sensitivity vegetation (gazetted as an Endangered vegetation type) in three of the five footprints, along with associated loss of the site populations of the five recorded plant Species of Conservation Concern in these areas.
-Areas where vegetation loss will be total are the two growing facilities (Phases 1 & 2) and the new dam.
+The primary construction phase ecological impact of the proposed development would be permanent loss of all Low, Medium and High sensitivity vegetation (gazetted as an Endangered vegetation type) in three of the five footprints (phase 1 & 2 and reservoir), along with associated loss of the site populations of the five recorded plant Species of Conservation Concern in these areas.
+Areas where vegetation loss will be total and permanent are the two growing facilities (Phases 1 & 2) and the new dam.
+No milkwood thickets or limestone outcrops will be impacted (these are referred to in the Helme 2008 report).

 Temporary vegetation loss would occur in the PV area and the pipeline.
 In the PV area vegetation loss will be most significant for the larger, taller woody species, which will need to be brushcut down to less than 1m, whilst the lower growing species should actually benefit from the reduced canopy cover.
 Total vegetation loss in the PV area is neither desirable nor likely, as the applicant wants to ensure that vegetation cover is largely retained, to limit sand and dust impact.
-No vegetation loss is likely as a result of the pumphouse expansion.
+No vegetation loss is likely as a result of the pumphouse expansion, as the area is already disturbed by various roads.